ARGUMENTS ABOUT ELECTRICAL ENERGY FLOW

 have a magnetostatic situation where the carriers move in a circle like a

-superconductor energy-storage coil (like a flywheel;) the electrons coast
+superconductive energy-storage coil (like a flywheel;) and in that case

 freely, and there is ZERO net transport of energy from source to load.

-With just KE alone, there is energy stored in the circuit as magnetism,
+With just KE alone, there may be lots of energy stored in the circuit as

 but this energy remains in one place and does not propagate from source to